reggatur/docsfox/README.md

 ## What is special about Docsfox?

-Docsfox is an efficient, free document assembly application.
+Docsfox is an efficient, free, open source document assembly application.

 Docsfox:
 - Is free for commercial and personal use
 - Has a short learning curve
 - Installs on Microsoft Windows
-- Works a range of word processing software
+- Works with a range of word processing software
+- Is compatible with:
+  - MS Word, MS 365, Outlook
+  - LibreOffice Writer, Notepad++
-- Is compatible with MS Word, MS 365, Outlook, Google Docs, Gmail and more
+  - Google Docs, Gmail and more
 - Works with .DOCX, .TXT, .ODT, .HTML, .MD, .CSV and more.

 ## What risks does Docsfox reduce?

+Docsfox avoids the risks of Web-based and AI document generators.

-With Web-based document generators, confidential and proprietary client information:
+Your confidential client information and proprietary work is:
-- Must be transferred across the internet
+- Not transferred across the internet
+- Not ingested by Big Tech AI and LLMs
-- Is stored on third-party servers exposed to the internet
+- Not stored on third-party servers exposed to the internet
-- May be ingested and store in AI systems of fourth parties
+- Under your full control

 No need to trust AI or store confidential client information with other companies.
 Your templates, client data, and documents can remain on your computer or server.
-You have the option to use Docsfox with Microsoft 365, Google Docs, and other cloud storage services.
+If you like, you have the option to use Docsfox with Microsoft 365, Google Docs, and other cloud storage services.